-(c) This subsection (2) does not apply to Bountiful City's annual public fireworks display because of adequate fire prevention preparations.
+(4) This Section does not apply to Bountiful City's annual public fireworks display because of adequate fire prevention preparations.

-(d) This subsection (2) shall remain in effect until rescinded or amended by the City Council.
+(5) This Section shall not expire until rescinded or amended by the City Council.

-(3) In other parts of the City where not prohibited by Sections 1 and 2, the possession, display or discharge of Class C common state approved fireworks is permitted only as provided by State law.
+(6) In other parts of the City where not prohibited by this Section, the possession, display or discharge of Class C common state approved fireworks is permitted only as provided by State law.
 Any other possession, display or discharge is prohibited.

-(4) It is unlawful to negligently discharge class C common state approved explosives, in such a manner as to cause, or to recklessly risk causing, a fire or injury to people or property.
+(7) It is unlawful to negligently discharge class C common state approved explosives, in such a manner as to cause, or to recklessly risk causing, a fire or injury to people or property.

-(5) This ordinance shall not limit the authority of the Fire Chief or Fire Marshal to at any time issue emergency decrees or order fireworks and/or other fire restrictions depending upon conditions or needs.
+(8) This ordinance shall not limit the authority of the Fire Chief or Fire Marshal to at any time issue emergency decrees or order fireworks and/or other fire restrictions depending upon conditions or needs.

-(6) Fireworks possessed, sold or offered for sale in violation of this Ordinance may be seized and destroyed and the license of the person selling or offering fireworks for sale may be revoked.
+(9) Fireworks possessed, sold or offered for sale in violation of this Ordinance may be seized and destroyed and the license of the person selling or offering fireworks for sale may be revoked.

-(7) All terms relating to fireworks used in this Ordinance shall have the same meaning as defined in Utah Code § 53-7-202 of the Utah Fire Prevention Act.
+(10) All terms relating to fireworks used in this Ordinance shall have the same meaning as defined in Utah Code § 53-7-202 of the Utah Fire Prevention Act.